topmonks/defi-puzzle/README.md

 Timelock:
 * Required for fixed-term futures
-* Long+short token bundles can be put into smart contract, then timelocked
+* Token bundles can be timelocked, adding a fixed-term maturity to the resulting financial product

 ## What the Hell are Short Tokens?
 ELI5
 What are they?